Dosage Form: tablet

-Usual Adult Dosage: One tablet (250 mg) three or four times daily.
-Initial dosage for painful musculoskeletal conditions should be two tablets (500 mg) three or four times daily.
-If adequate response is not obtained with this dose, it may be increased to three tablets (750 mg) three or four times daily.
+1/3 tablet (250 mg) three or four times daily.
+Initial dosage for painful musculoskeletal conditions should be 2/3 tablet (500 mg) three or four times daily.
+If adequate response is not obtained with this dose, it may be increased to one tablet (750 mg) three or four times daily.
 As improvement occurs dosage can usually be reduced.

 How is Chlorzoxazone Supplied